 - Summer Research is available by enrolling in Bio 500S.
 Credits are received in the fall semester following the summer research.
 The BioSURF fellowship program is separate from the Bio 200/500 research.
 A student receiving the BioSURF summer stipend cannot simultaneously count their summer fellowship research as Biology research-for-credit (or research-for-audited units).

 - Credit cannot be given in the Spring semester for Fall semester research.

-- Students may request to perform Bio 500 research for pay instead of credit.
-A student may indicate that they will be "Auditing" Bio 500 on the Bio 500 full application.
+- **Students may request to perform Bio 500 research for pay instead of credit.
 In such cases, a student will choose the audit grade option on the Bio 500 application.
-Students auditing Bio 500 are expected to conduct research for the full time expected for the enrolled credits.
-Audited credits do not count towards the Biology major or graduation; however, they do count towards the six units required for Research Emphasis and Honors.
+Students auditing Bio 500 are expected to conduct research for the full time expected for the enrolled units.
+Audited units do not count towards the Biology major or graduation; however, they do count towards the six units required for Research Emphasis and Honors.
 Arrangements to conduct Bio 500 for pay rather than credit are at the discretion of the faculty mentor.
 All salary details should be discussed directly with the faculty mentor.
 Students cannot simultaneously receive credit and pay for the same work.

 To qualify for Latin honors in biology a student must meet the following requirements.
 For requirements 1, 2, and 3, only courses taken at Washington University are considered.
 Averages are now computed after 8 semesters, at the time of graduation.